-209 Forensics Photography
+3 credit hours 209 Forensics Photography

-Offered spring semester.
+Offered as demand warrants.
 One hour lecture and application per week.
 Fee: \$15.00.

 In this course students learn the basic principles of digital photography in the field of forensics.
-Students will develop basic photographic skills, as well as learn the procedures for proper photographic techniques as required in the criminal justice field.
+Students will develop basic photographic skills. as well as learn the procedures for proper photographic techniques as required in the criminal justice field.

-210 Advanced Policing
+210 Policing 3 credit hours